 So, there you are, the four of you, all set to begin a hot game of badminton.
 You’ve got a nice court set up, grass mowed down to 2”, but wait.
 How do you determine who serves first?
 Or, for that matter, how do you decide which team gets which side of the net?

 In a friendly, family game, you might just go to one side of the net and holler, “hey, you serve first”.

 Badminton Rules For First Serve

 If you want to abide by the rules of badminton, you do a thing first called “the toss”.
 This means you toss a coin and the winner or winning side gets to choose to serve first or not serve first; or choose which end to play on.
-The losing side then has a choice of the remaining alternatives.for more reviews, please see her latest comment.
+The losing side then has a choice of the remaining alternatives.
+For more reviews, follow this link for more details.